synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     waiters = set()    # Browser connections
 ```

 In the previous line of code, that’s “waiters” as in “web browsers who are waiting for data”.
-More importantly, notice we did not say “this.waiters = set()”.
-This set is going to be shared among all instances of this class.
+More importantly, notice we did **not** say “this.waiters = set()”.
+This set is going to be *shared* among **all** instances of this class.

-**SIDE NOTE** – the advantage of a set over a list is that using a set gives us “ignore any duplicates” capability for free (If you add something to a set more than once, it has no effect).
+**SIDE NOTE** – the advantage of a **set** over a **list** is that using a set gives us “ignore any duplicates” capability for free (If you add something to a set more than once, it has no effect).

-This next function is required in all derivatives of tornado.websocket.WebSocketHandler, and controls backwards compatibility.
-Here we chose to allow the older web browsers - returning False instead of True would have made this web server “more strict”.
+This next function is required in all derivatives of tornado.websocket.WebSocketHandler, and controls *backwards compatibility*.
+Here we chose to *allow* the older web browsers - returning False instead of True would have made this web server “more strict”.

 ```python
     def allow_draft76(self):